pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 2. Sample of settings.

 == Changelog ==

+= 1.6.0 =
+* Added support for parameters in the page URL.
+* Added support for missing protocol in links.
+* Added function pdfcrowd_save_as_pdf($options).
+It's useful for acccessing Pdfcrowd API directly.

 = 1.5.0 =
 * Added HTML template rendering with custom JSON, XML, YAML and CSV data.